quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_9.3.1_Aliasing.md

 :p How do you analyze a nonlinearly perturbed oscillator using DFT?
 ??x
 Analyze a nonlinearly perturbed oscillator by decomposing its numerical solution into a Fourier series.
-For very small amplitudes \( x \ll 1/\alpha \), the first term should dominate.
+For very small amplitudes $x \ll 1/\alpha$, the first term should dominate.
 However, to check for higher harmonic contributions, you can compute the Fourier coefficients and plot their percentage importance as a function of initial displacement.

-For example, if you fix \( \alpha \) such that \( \alpha x_{\text{max}} \approx 0.1 \times x_{\text{max}} \), decompose the numerical solution into a discrete Fourier spectrum and verify that higher harmonics become more important as amplitude increases.
+For example, if you fix $\alpha $ such that$\alpha x_{\text{max}} \approx 0.1 \times x_{\text{max}}$, decompose the numerical solution into a discrete Fourier spectrum and verify that higher harmonics become more important as amplitude increases.

 ```java
 // Pseudocode to analyze nonlinearly perturbed oscillator using DFT